PT Usha to take oath as Rajya Sabha MP today

-NEW DELHI: Renowned former athlete PT Usha will take oath as Rajya Sabha MP on Tuesday.
+NEW DELHI: Renowned former Olympic track and field athlete PT Usha is likely to take an oath or affirmation of allegiance to the Constitution as Rajya Sabha MP later on Wednesday.

-PT Usha (from Kerala) and legendary music composer Ilaiyaraaja (from Tamil Nadu) could not be present in the Rajya Sabha on Monday for oath-taking due to some reasons.
+Legendary athlete Usha is to take oath after the Upper House will assemble at 11 am.

+The former athlete was suppose to take oath as Rajya Sabha MP on tuesday, but as the House later witnessed a ruckus created by the Opposition party members following disruption in proceedings , leading to the adjournment of the House for the entire day, PT Usha is likely to take to take oath today.

 In the 1984 Olympics, she missed winning India's first medal in track and field in a photo-finish as she stood fourth in women's 400M hurdles and lost the Bronze medal by 1/100 second.

+Others included A Rao Meena, Vijay Sai Reddy, Kheeru Mahto, Shambhala Saran Patel, Ranjeet Ranjan, Maharashtra Majhi, Aditya Prasad, Praful Patel, Imran Pratapgarhi, Sanjay Raut, Sasmit Patra, Sandeep Kumar Pathak and Vikramjeet Singh Sahani.

-Randeep Singh Surjewal, P Chidambaram, Kapil Sibal, R Girl Rajan, S Kalyan Sundaram, KRN Rajesh Kumar, Javed Ali Khan, V Vijendra Prasad were others among those who took the oath today.
+Randeep Singh Surjewal, P Chidambaram, Kapil Sibal, R Girl Rajan, S Kalyan Sundaram, KRN Rajesh Kumar, Javed Ali Khan, V Vijendra Prasad were others among those who took the oath on Monday.

+However, the opposition members continued with their protests and the House was adjourned for the day on Tuesday.

-Newly elected members from different political parties took oath on the first day of the Monsoon session of Parliament.
+The House had seen an adjournment on the first day of the Monsoon Session of Parliament.
+The Lok Sabha also witnessed two adjournments over protests of opposition members on price rise.

-Later, obituary references were read in respect of several dignitaries who passed away recently.

 Visit news.dtnext.in to explore our interactive epaper!